 - 65 yards, Tony Franklin, Texas A&M vs. Baylor on October 16, 1976.
 (NCAA Division I)

 That last dude, Tony Franklin, was known for his barefoot kicking style.
-Coincidently, the Texas A&M University kicker set the record for longest field goal in D-I history (65 yards against Baylor University) the same day Johannson drilled his record field goal.
+Coincidently, the Texas A&M University kicker set the record for the longest field goal in D-I history (65 yards against Baylor University) the same day Johannson drilled his record field goal.
 He then hit a 64-yard kick in the same game, making him the only kicker in NCAA history to make two 60-yard field goals in the same game.
 In recent years, we've seen 60+ yarders from kickers like Texas Tech's Jonathan Garibay.

 And because you must have been wondering, the longest drop-kick field goal in college football was Pat "Kangaroo Kicker" O'Dea for Wisconsin against Northwestern in 1898.
 That was good from 62 yards in the middle of a blizzard.